Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 • Practice lockout tagout procedures.

-Summit has previously shared on the topic of grain bin safety during Grain Bin Safety Week.
-You can read this article at buildsummit.com.
+Summit Contracting previously shared about grain bin safety during Grain Bin Safety Week.
+Read their Safe Practices Save Lives article here.

 Protecting your grain is crucial to your farming success, and building strong grain bins is a key part of that.
-At Summit, we believe using stiffened grain bins and reinforced concrete pads can help withstand severe storms and prevent damage.
+At Summit Contracting, we believe using stiffened grain bins and reinforced concrete pads can help withstand severe storms and prevent damage.

 But, it’s important to remember that grain bins can be unstable after a storm.
 Always use caution when inspecting or cleaning them up.
 By keeping these tips in mind and prioritizing safety, you can market your grain when you want to while also ensuring the well-being of those on your farm.
 Stay safe out there!